sulu/sulu-docs/bundles/markup/index.rst

 Example
 -------

 This example contains a sulu-related example.
-The tag ``sulu:link`` represents a link to another page.
+The tag ``sulu-link`` represents a link to another page.
 This tag will be replaced via a valid anchor where the `href` attribute contains the UUID of the page.